gesundkrank/vertretungsplan-gvb/README.md

 # Vertretungsplan GVB

-This is just a small script to fetch the newest data from the substitution plan of the Gabriele-von-Bülow-Gymnasium in Berlin.
+This is just a small script to fetch the newest data from the substitution plan of the Gabriele-von-Bülow-Gymnasium in Berlin and send email reports.
 Since they are using [Untis](http://www.grupet.at/HTML/start.php) for their substitution planning this project might also work on other websites.

 ## Install
 1. Install version [git](https://git-scm.com) and [node.js](https://nodejs.org) on your machine.